This Tip looks at a detailed lesson plan for the first morning of a highly interactive two-day new employee orientation training program.

 When an organization experiences a merger or when divisions within that organization need to intermesh, both seasoned as well as new employees may require an orientation to the new situation.
 Not only do they need to understand the new interrelationships, they also need to understand the separate functions and services provided by the contributing organizational components.

 In 1999, the Wisconsin Department of Transportation determined that three divisions had an integral relationship that needed to be made clear to new employees.
-As a result of the needs assessment, a two day program was created by a wonderfully creative team of representatives from each of the three divisions.
+As a result of the needs assessment, a wonderfully creative team of representatives from each of the three divisions created a two-day program.
 Here are the learning objectives and the activities for the morning of the first day.
-The activities are underlined.

 Title: Intermodal Interactions

-Workshop Description: Using interactive exercises, this two day basic orientation session is designed to acquaint the participants with the three modal divisions and how they interface with each other.
+Workshop Description: Using interactive exercises, this two day basic orientation session acquaint sthe participants with the three modal divisions and how they interface with each other.
 On the first day, the focus is on what it means to be involved in an intermodal division partnership.
 On the second day, the focus is on the variety of functions and services provided by the three modal divisions.

 Day One: Making the Intermodal Connections [morning]